Yield Rate

 -

 Favor Early Decision applicants.
-ED applicants are committed to enrolling — that's a guaranteed "yes" for yield.
-A school can comfortably admit 60% of its incoming class through ED and lock in yield before Regular Decision results even go out.
+ED applicants are committed to enrolling, a guaranteed "yes" for yield.
+A school can comfortably admit 60% of its incoming class through ED and lock in yield before Regular Decision results go out.

 -

 Track demonstrated interest.
 Schools want to admit students who actually want to attend, not students treating the school as a backup.
-Visiting campus, opening admissions emails, attending info sessions, and writing tailored "Why Us" essays all signal genuine interest — and yield-conscious schools weight these signals.
+Visiting campus, opening admissions emails, attending info sessions, and writing tailored "Why Us" essays all signal genuine interest.
+Yield-conscious schools weight these signals.

 -